marcelo-ochoa/oraclexe-docker-extension/README.md

 at the top left at the screen a [ScreenshotMonitorIcon](https://mui.com/material-ui/material-icons/?selected=ScreenshotMonitor) show in red Oracle EM Express is not ready yet and the green backend is ready to work.

-Click on **Launch Oracle EM Express** to monitor your DB, first click will ask you for the sys user password of OracleXE, fill it with sys/Oracle_2022 (default values on this extension), once you login EM Express is shown:
+Click on **Launch EM Express** to monitor your DB, first click will ask you for the sys user password of OracleXE, fill it with sys/Oracle_2022 (default values on this extension), once you login EM Express is shown:

 ![Screenshot of Add New Server](screenshot2.png?raw=true)